Jooyaro/YBIGTA-Practices/README.md

 # YBIGTA(Yonsei Bigdata Club)

-### The files show the YBIGTA Assignments based on the Data of Kobe Bryant Shot Selection.
+### The files include:
+#### - YBIGTA Assignments based on the Data of Kobe Bryant Shot Selection.
+#### - Our team made a dashboard that shows some indexes useful for college students using Rshiny.